prebid/prebid-cache/README.md

 ## Backend Configuration

 Prebid Cache requires a backend data store which enforces TTL expiration.
 The following storage options are supported: Aerospike, Cassandra, Memcache, and Redis/Redis sentinel.
-You're welcomed to contribute a new backend adapter if needed.
+You're welcome to contribute a new backend adapter if needed.

 There is also an option (enabled by default) for a basic in-memory data store intended only for development.
 This backend does not support TTL expiration and is not built for production use.